VibraForge: A Scalable Prototyping Toolkit For Creating Spatialized Vibrotactile Feedback Systems: Discussion

 \section{Discussion}

-In this section, we discussed the implications drawn from case studies, including strengths and limitations of VibraForge.
-Additionally, from our first-hand experiences in case studies, we synthesized a generalized five-step pipeline for building spatialized vibrotactile systems.
-Potential applications of VibraForge were highlighted at the end.
+Herein we discuss the strengths and limitations of VibraForge summarized from the studies, and suggested potential solutions to address the limitations.
+Additionally, based on our first-hand developing experiences, we synthesized a generalized five-step pipeline for building spatialized vibrotactile systems.